Skip to content

 Ecosystem Connectivity

 The system also increases connectivity with the nearby national-level protected areas as well as the newly created system of municipal conservation areas in the Mejía municipality, helping secure migration routes for large animals like the puma (Puma concolor) and the Andean bear (Tremarctos ornatus).
-In addition to species protection, the new provincial protected areas safeguard water sources for the capital city of Quito and for local communities, and contribute to climate change mitigation and adaptation.
+In addition to species protection, the new provincial protected areas safeguard water sources for the capital city of Quito and for local communities, and contribute to mitigating threats from a changing climate.

 We all have the obligation to take care of our common home, to protect our environment, to encourage the protection of water, of air, and above all, of our Earth.